VexFoundation/betting-system-old/README.md

 near view <dev account name> view_matches '{"match_id": " "}'
 near view <dev account name> view_bets '{"match_id": " ", "name": " "}'
 ```

+Please read through the pdf for a more in depth explanation of the code.